Find your perfect size

 Alternative Freeride boards are designed to be ridden substantial shorter than a Directional Freeride board.
-For a Hovercraft or Mind Expander, go 4 - 8 cm shorter than your Dierctional Freeride board.
+For a Hovercraft or Ultracraft, go 4 - 8 cm shorter than your Directional Freeride board.

 The Surf Series models live by their own sizing rules.
-The Storm Chaser should be ridden 6 -13 cm SHORTER than your freeride size and the Lone Wolf should be ridden 6 -13 cm LONGER than your freeride size.
+The Storm Chaser should be ridden 6 -13 cm SHORTER than your freeride size, the Mind Expander 4 -8 cm SHORTER than your freeride size and the Lone Wolf should be ridden 6 -13 cm LONGER than your freeride size.